Health and safety first

-Over the last year, we’ve run six events ranging from a harvest hoedown and BBQ, a winter wonderland, complete with a snow machine and an Alice In Wonderland afternoon tea as featured in The Kent & Sussex Courier.
-Most recently we ran a medieval event where our residents got to meet Daisy the Horse.
+Over the last 12 months, we’ve run events ranging from a harvest hoedown and BBQ, a winter wonderland, complete with a snow machine and an Alice In Wonderland afternoon tea as featured in The Kent & Sussex Courier.
+We even ran a medieval event where our residents got to meet Daisy the Horse.

 Our events provide much-needed escapism for everyone and break up the day-to-day routines bringing everyone together.
 We try to run as many of our events outdoors in our beautiful gardens, which provide the perfect backdrop and are safer for everyone.
 Find out more about our events.

 At Birchwood, we’re determined to do everything we can to give our residents a personalised approach where we put loving care at the heart of everything we do.
 Our Birchwood Promise acts as a constant reminder of what caring at Birchwood means.

 Last autumn we launched Birchwood Smiles as featured in Care Industry News.
 A simple and effective initiative that our staff take part in across the care home and our home care business.
 We’re delighted to permanently show the smiling faces of our staff behind their masks.
 Aptly named Birchwood Smiles, every team member wears a lanyard around their neck, with a large picture of their smiling face on it.
 This helps them engage with residents and clients, even when wearing full PPE.